AnomalyInnovations/toolbeam-cli/docs/examples/delete-movie.md

 Below is the annotated version of the spec with the changes made.
-The complete spec is available [here](delete-movie.json).
+View the [complete spec](delete-movie.json).
 See the full list of options that Toolbeam uses [here](/README.md#toolbeam-spec).

 ```javascript
 {